-The irritant/corrosive potential of the test substance 'Unimoll 66' was studied on the skin and eye of the rabbit in accordance with the OECD Guidelines Nos.
+The irritant/corrosive potential of 'Disflamoll TP' was studied on the skin and eye of the rabbit in accordance with the OECD Guidelines Nos.
 404 and 405 for Testing of Chemicals.
 Whilst considering OECD Interpretation Guides results were interpreted in conjunction with the nature, intensity, and reversibility of the responses observed.